Process + Fees

 Meet & Greet

-Every project starts with a conversation to answer any questions you have, and discuss how we can best help.
+Every project starts with a conversation to answer any questions and understand how we can best support your project.

-Book a phone or video call, or drop in for a coffee at our studio.
+An initial Meet & Greet chat on a phone or video call, or dropping in for a coffee at our studio (invitation only), is free of charge.

 Project Workshop